← Back to research

 Market PositionStrong — First major autonomous agent to go mainstream

-Innovation PaceRapid — Messaging integrations, Manus Max, context engineering
+Innovation PaceRapid — Desktop app with local-file access, messaging integrations, context engineering

 Community/EcosystemGrowing — Fellows program, events, campus